BlaiseAtCTS/Training-Notes/Testing/Cucumber.md

 ```

 @Before, @After,
-@BeforeStep and @AfterStep are used with Scenario class as paramter, which allows methods like:
+@BeforeStep and @AfterStep are used with Scenario class as parameter, which allows methods like:
 .getName(),

 .isFailed(),